Written By: DiveThru Team

 Self-kindness points to being understanding to ourselves, rather than giving ourselves large doses of harsh criticism.
 When you reflect on your self-talk, does it sound like something you’d be okay with saying to your best friend?
 If the answer is no, you’re likely being way too mean to yourself.
 Your internal critic got hold of the reins and is wreaking havoc.
 Get those reins back.

 Making mistakes is part of being human – it connects us all together.
 When you realize you are not alone in your feelings, you begin to feel the common humanity in our experiences.
+You’re not alone in your struggles.

 Being mindful means accepting your thoughts and feelings as they are and not necessarily trying to change them.